 Amenities-There is a trail at both parts of the lagoon as well as benches scattered about.
 There is also an observation area near the largest salt ponds.

-Tours– Nature and Bird Walks every third Saturday of each month at 1 pm.
+Tours– Nature and Bird Walk every third Saturday of each month at 1 pm.
 Meet at the kiosk on the corner of Famosa Blvd and W. Point Loma Blvd.

 Birds of Interest– Looking out at main island in South Famosa Slough there are American Avocet and black-necked stilts nests.
 The rare yellow-crowned night heron, kingfisher, great egret, osprey, Forster’s tern.